gonecoding/GCOLaunchImageTransition/README.markdown

 If you're using this pod or found it somehow useful, I'd be happy if you'd [let me know](mailto:michael@gonecoding.com).

+## Features

+- Use one of three animations to create a nice transition from your launch image to your app:
+ - Fade
+ - Zoom In (with Fade)
+ - Zoom Out (with Fade)
+- Choose a custom delay before the animation begins
+- Choose a custom duration for the animation effect
+- Easily add an activity indicator with custom position and style
+- Dismiss the transition manually by posting a notification

 ## Installation via CocoaPods

 Adding this pod to your project using [CocoaPods](http://cocoapods.org) is a one-liner in your Podfile: